laravel/docs/billing.md

 <a name="logging"></a>
 #### Logging

-Cashier gives you the ability to set a custom logger for all Stripe related exceptions.
-You can set a log channel using the `CASHIER_LOGGER` environment variable:
+Cashier allows you to specify the log channel to be used when logging all Stripe related exceptions.
+You may specify the log channel using the `CASHIER_LOGGER` environment variable:

     CASHIER_LOGGER=default